analogdevicesinc/ai8x-synthesis/README.md

 * In-flight element-wise addition, subtraction, and binary or/xor.
 * Support for more weight memory, and more input and output channels.
 * Support for non-square data and non-square pooling kernels.
-* Support for 32-bit Q25.7 data output for last layer when not using ReLU.
+* Support for 32-bit Q25.7 data output for last layer when not using ReLU/Abs.
 * Support for streaming mode with FIFOs to allow for larger data sizes.
+* Support for absolute value (Abs) activation.

 ---